brianhouse/art_and_code/assignments/03_personal_homepage/description.md

 # Sketch #3: Personal Homepage

 The World Wide Web brought the internet to the mainstream.
-While today social media platforms like Facebook and Twitter dominate what happens online, websites were originally made by individuals who hand-coded their "personal home pages" using HTML (**H**yper**T**ext **M**arkup **L** anguage)
+While today social media platforms like Facebook and Twitter dominate what happens online, websites were originally made by individuals who hand-coded their "personal homepages" using HTML (**H**yper**T**ext **M**arkup **L** anguage)

 For this sketch, you will use HTML to design a personal home page for your Digital Media I artist persona.
 This page will serve as a portfolio for the remaining sketches that you will do in this class.
 For our purposes, you are not limited to a "professional" or contemporary aesthetic; in the spirit of the early web, you are encouraged to make a playful or experimental site using the basic HTML functionality.

-Turn in your sketch by emailing a working home page URL to the instructor by next Monday.
+Turn in your sketch by emailing a working home page URL to the professor by next Monday.
 We will not be critiquing this work in class.

 ## Technical preparation